bwc126/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: In each unit (row, column, or square) we look for any indeterminate boxes that have the same possible values as another indeterminate box within the same unit.
+If we find such a pair of boxes, we remove the values they contain from any other indeterminate boxes within their unit.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: Any box which lies on these diagonals will be considered as having an additional unit: the diagonal they're on.
+Elimination, only choice, etc. will then be applied in such a way that these diagonals are additional units to consider when finding possibilities and making selections for boxes on the major diagonals.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame